txthinking/joker/readme.md

 # Joker

-Joker can turn binary program into daemon, such as golang program.
+Joker can turn binary program into daemon, such as c, golang, rust and other languages program.

 ### Install via [nami](https://github.com/txthinking/nami)